 Your file cannot be reviewed until all documents are received, so students are encouraged to complete this step promptly.
 Once all documents are received it can take up to 2 weeks before students will receive an offer.

 Step 3: Scholarships

-Most scholarship applications open January 1 and close May 15, with priority given to those completed by March 1.
+Most scholarship applications open on January 1 and close on May 15, with priority given to those completed by March 1.